 The second time I used it differently and made a super strong infusion and labor only lasted 2 1/2 hours.
 You can read about that here.
 I honestly believe that my labor was so speedy because of the strong infusion.

-Its ability to strengthen and tone the uterus, along with hormone regulation makes for shorter, less painful periods.
+Another one of my favorite benefits of drinking raspberry leaf tea is better periods.
+Its ability to help strengthen and tone the uterus, along with hormone regulation makes for shorter, less painful periods.

 My husband’s even been sipping on cups of raspberry leaf tea, once he got past the whole “uterus tea” thing.
 It benefits men by helping to detox and regulate hormones.
 It’s a great reproductive tonic for both men and women.
 If you are currently in the baby making business, then both parties should drink up.

 Children and Babies